danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

 3. Create a GCS bucket which will be used for Dataproc Serverless as a working directory (add to the **--deps-bucket** parameter below)

 #### Submitting a metadata extraction job to Dataproc serverless:
-Once the container is built you can run the metadata extract with the following command (substituting appropriate values for your environment).
+Once the container is built you can run the metadata extract with the command below (substituting appropriate values for your environment).

 #### Required IAM Roles
 The service account you submit for the job using **--service-account** below needs to have the following IAM roles: